dubiacc/website/articles/en/fssp/index.md

 > those responsible for that faith - we ask them: "Preserve the Faith for us,
 > give us the Faith.
 That Catholic Faith is what we want.
 We want no other.”
 >
-> "Why do you ask for Faith?", the priest said to our godparents.
+> "Why do you ask for Faith?" , the priest said to our godparents.
 "We want Faith
 > because Faith brings us to Eternal Life."
 >
 > Why are we here below unless to gain Eternal Life?
 We have no other purpose here